rois-codh/kmnist/README.md

 Suggested attribution for the dataset:

 "KMNIST Dataset" (created by CODH), adapted from "Kuzushiji Dataset" (created by NIJL and others), [doi:10.20676/00000341](https://doi.org/10.20676/00000341)

+## Related datasets

+Kuzushiji Dataset http://codh.rois.ac.jp/char-shape/ offers 3,999 character types and 403,242 character images with CSV files containing the bounding box of characters on the original page images.
+At this moment, the description of the dataset is available only in Japanese, but the English version will be available soon.